ZeeLyn/AopCaching/README.md

 [AspectCore](https://github.com/dotnetcore/AspectCore-Framework) is an Aspect-Oriented Programming based cross platform framework for .NET Core and .NET Framework.
 Core support for aspect-interceptor,dependency injection integration , web applications , data validation , and more.

-[CSRedisCore](https://github.com/2881099/csredis) is a High-performance redis client
+[CSRedisCore](https://github.com/2881099/csredis) is a High-performance redis client.

 # Usage